Workshop Description (Call for Abstracts)

 The main goals of the workshop include 1) to bring researchers working in different disciplines but with common research interests on HHMC together for exchanging research ideas, and 2) to promote interdisciplinary collaborations and experience sharing between different subjects.

 The workshop will also be used as an event to discuss medium- and long-term activities in the UK and internationally on HHMC related research, such as the possibility to set up a UK- and/or a European-wide research network funded by UK and/or EU funders.
 If successful, the workshop may be continued in future years as a pan-Europe or an international event.

-The workshop will also include several invited keynote talks given by renowned UK and international researchers working on different topics of HHMC.
+The workshop will also include three invited keynote talks given by renowned UK and international researchers working on different topics of HHMC.
 There will also be a panel discussion focusing on how to develop the HHMC research community further after the workshop ends.